mzonov/Android-Interview-Questions/README.md

   </details>

 #### Exceptions
 * What exception types do you know?
-What are the differences?
+What's the difference between them?

   <details>
   <summary>Answer</summary>